How Has Design SaaS Pricing Evolved: Adobe Creative Cloud vs Figma?

 Before 2013, Adobe sold its creative applications through perpetual licenses, with Creative Suite 6 costing approximately $2,600 for the complete package.
 This high upfront cost created a significant barrier to entry for many designers and small businesses.

 The transition to Creative Cloud in 2013 marked Adobe's shift to a subscription-based model, initially priced at $49.99/month for the complete suite.
 This transformation fundamentally changed how designers and businesses budgeted for creative tools.
+For a deeper look at this pivotal change in software pricing history, see lessons from Adobe's shift to subscriptions.

 Current Adobe Creative Cloud Pricing Structure